veraison/docs/demo/cca/manual-end-to-end.md

 sudo apt-get install tmux
 ```

 * For build to succeed one needs to install following packages:

 1. protoc-gen-go with version v1.26
-From  `https://github.com/protocolbuffers/protobuf/releases` download the `protobuf-all-[VERSION].tar.gz`.
+Download `protobuf-all-[VERSION].tar.gz` from [here](https://github.com/protocolbuffers/protobuf/releases).

-Extract the contents and change in the directory
+Extract the contents and change into the directory

 ```sh
 ./configure